Xenocerus enganensis

-Xenocerus enganensis is a species of beetles from the family Anthribidae, also known as fungus weevils.
+Xenocerus enganensis is a species of beetles from the family Anthribidae.

 Description

 Xenocerus enganensis can reach a body length of about 13 mm.
 The basic colour is brown, with white markings on the head, the pronotum and the elytra.
 This species exhibits a strong sexual dimorphism, with very different sizes in males and females.
 The antennae in the males are thread-like and much longer than the body.

 Distribution

 This species can be found in Enggano Island.